sakshikaveri/Javascript/coursera/important.md

 100=='100' will return true because the equality operators only compares the values and not the data type wherein === strict equality operators checks both value and data type.
+Operator associativity determines how the precedence works when the code uses operators with the same precedence.

+There are two kinds:

+left-to-right associativity

+right-to-left associativity

+For example, the assignment operator is right-to-left associative, while the greater than operator is left-to-right associative:

+**Conditional statements:**
+Generally, if else is better suited if there is a *binary choice* in the condition.
+However, if there are a lot of possible outcomes, it is best practice to use a switch statement because it is easier less verbose.

+i always forget break in switch